-Basis for action: The PMN states that the use of the substance will be as an intermediate.
-Based on the physical/chemical properties of the PMN substance and SAR analysis of test data on analogous substances, EPA has identified concerns for skin, eye, and respiratory tract irritation; reproductive/developmental toxicity; respiratory tract effects; and systemic toxicity if the chemical substance is used in ways other than as intended by the PMN submitter.
+Basis for action: The PMN states that the use of the substance will be in liquid laundry detergent.
+Based on the physical/chemical properties of the PMN substance, test data on the PMN substance and SAR analysis of test data on analogous substances, EPA has identified concerns for lung effects (lung surfactancy), systemic (maternal) and developmental effects, and irritation to skin and eyes if the chemical substance is used in ways other than as intended by the PMN submitter.
 Other conditions of use of the PMN substance that EPA intends to assess before they occur include the following: